till22G/master_thesis_code/README.md

 # Plotting:

 The code used to create the plots in the thesis can be found [here](https://github.com/till22G/master_thesis_code/tree/main/plot_and_examination_scripts).
-All scripts can be run with:
+The scripts can be run with:

 ```
 python3 script.py --task task
 ```

-The individual settings for each plotting script can be found at the top of the python respective file
+The individual settings for each plotting script can be found at the top of the respective python file.